cloudflare/cloudflare-docs/content/workers/wrangler/migration/eject-webpack.md

 ### I use `type = webpack` and `webpack_config = <path/to/webpack.config.js>` to handle JSX, TypeScript, WebAssembly, HTML files, and other non-standard filetypes.

 As of Wrangler 2, Wrangler has built-in support for this use case.
-Refer to the [Bundling](/workers/wrangler/bundling/) page for more details.
+Refer to [Bundling](/workers/wrangler/bundling/) for more details.

 The Workers runtime handles JSX and TypeScript.
 You can `import` any modules you need into your code and the Workers runtime includes them in the built Worker automatically.